 How to report hazards

 Reporting hazards in the workplace is an important part of maintaining a safe and healthy working environment.
-When hazards are reported promptly, employers and workers can take proactive measures to address them and prevent accidents and injuries from occurring.
+When employees report incidents and hazards promptly, employers and workers can take proactive measures to address them and prevent accidents and injuries from occurring.
 Here are some steps that can be followed when reporting hazards in the workplace:

 Step 1: Identify the hazard